IBPhilippov/basketball_results_prediction/README.md

 ## Problem

 This project is dedicated to the prediction of basketball games results basing of last match performances by to rival teams.
-Such prediction can be of interest by itsleft (for example, for those who are betting), but may also be used for detailed analysis: sport analysts, coaches and basketball players can use it to predict how team's performance would be affected by changes in attacking precision, defending intensity, foul propensity and etc.
+Such prediction can be of interest itself (for example, for those who are betting), but may also be used for detailed analysis: sport analysts, coaches and basketball players can use it to predict how team's performance would be affected by changes in attacking precision, defending intensity, foul propensity etc.

 ---
 ## Data